shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### Colour mode
 This option allows for Normal or inverse colour display.
 Normal is white background with black pixels; Inverse is black background with white pixels.
-*Note.* This does not completely replicated the GD-77 “Black” display hardware version, because that radio uses a different LCD panel which physically has a back background, whereas the normal GD-77 have a LCD panel with white background
+*Note.* This does not completely replicate the GD-77 “Black” display hardware version, because that radio uses a different LCD panel which physically has a black background, whereas the normal GD-77 has an LCD panel with a white background

 #### Order
 Controls where the DMR Contact display data is sourced from